01 · Speed Test Results

 🚨 |

 Think of it like a highway: Wire 3 has built a fast, multi-lane highway right to your front door.
 Your plan reserves lanes on that highway.
 But how fast your car actually goes still depends on the car — your device, its Wi-Fi chip, and the signal it's receiving.
 A slow car on a fast highway is still a slow car.
-That's part of why we provision every home with an Amazon eero router — to give your devices the best possible on-ramp to that highway. |
+That's part of why we provision every home with an eero router that supports the latest Wi-Fi standards — to give your devices the best possible on-ramp to that highway. |

 Common Reasons Your Speed Test Reads Lower